Homemade cough drops are great because you can make them your favorite flavor and even add immune-boosting herbs during cold and flu season.

 - Lemon Peel or Lemon Balm

 You’ll need about half a cup of tea (4 ounces) for these homemade cough drops.
 I take the herbs I want and place them in a strainer, steep the tea and then pull the strainer out.
-You could also use cheesecloth or a coffee filter to strain the herbs.
+You could also use a cheesecloth or a coffee filter to strain the herbs.
 When I make cough drops, I’ll make a full cup of tea with horehound, lemon peel, marshmallow root, and sage.
-I’ll boil it down a bit before adding the rest of the ingredients so that it ends up being 4 ounces once the liquid is
+I’ll boil it down a bit before adding the rest of the ingredients so that it ends up being 4 ounces once the liquid reduces.

-Homemade Cough Drop Recipe
+Homemade Cough Drops Recipe

 - Prep Time